 Expressions of Interests and Tenders

-North Western Melbourne PHN uses Tenderlink as its portal for all Expression of Interest, Request for Quote and Request for Tender applications.
+North Western Melbourne PHN uses Tenderlink as its portal for all Request for Quote and Request for Tender applications.

 All communications and enquiries must only be directed in writing via our Tenderlink Portal and the email address specified below:

 As part of the Macedon Ranges Place-Based Suicide Prevention Trial a three-phase project has been initiated to understand the role of masculinity, attitudes and behaviours, as well as place-based factors that contribute to harmful behaviours in boys and men in the Macedon Ranges area.

 A request for quotation is now open for Phase 1 – Research into attitude and behaviours of men and boys.
 Phase 1 is an eight-month project.

 This is a unique opportunity to engage in the local Macedon Ranges community and to identify healthier interventions for the local community.